 Monday - Thursday, 8:00 a.m. - 5:00 p.m.

 Welcome to the Tartan TOPS Lounge, your place to call home!
 Tartan TOPS students have access to special places on campus where they can relax, socialize, and study.

 If students are looking to decompress from the day or just need some quiet time, they can enjoy the sensory room in Building 9, Room 221.
 Equipped with a sound and light machine, books, and manipulatives, it is the perfect space to just relax.
-The Room 221 space also has a separate room where students can focus on their academics or meet privately with folks from across the college.
+Room 221, home to the Program Coordinator and Transition Support Specialist, also has a private area where students can focus on their academics or meet with supports from across the college.
 Bookshelves have literature about campus and community resources as well as office supplies for student use.
-The Tartan TOPS tutor also hosts all tutoring sessions in Building 9, Room 221 or on Zoom, making it our "one stop shop".

-If you are interested in learning more about the Tartan TOPS Lounge or the program, please contact Tristan Chaput, Program Coordinator to schedule your campus visit!
-She can be reached via phone at 937-512-2309 or email at firstname.lastname@example.org.
+If you are interested in learning more about the Tartan TOPS Lounge or the program, please contact Tristan Chaput, Faculty and Program Coordinator to schedule your campus visit!
+She can be reached by email at firstname.lastname@example.org.